mirorauhala/php-the-right-way/pages/The-Basics.md

 ---
 layout: page
-title:  The Basics
+title:  Perusteet
 sitemap: true
 ---

-# The Basics
+# Perusteet

-## Comparison operators
+## Vertailuoperaattorit

 Comparison operators are an often overlooked aspect of PHP, which can lead to many unexpected outcomes.
 One such problem stems from strict comparisons (the comparison of booleans as integers).